Gall: Nematodes

+Nematodes are microscopic worms that live in soil.
+Some nematodes (Meloidogyne species or root-knot nematodes) cause galls on the roots of susceptible plants.
+The galls are often small.

 Fungi

-Many rust fungi induce gall formation, including western gall rust, which infects a variety of pine trees and cedar-apple rust.
+Many rust fungi induce gall formation, including western gall rust, which infects a variety of pine trees, and cedar-apple rust.
 Galls are often seen in Millettia pinnata leaves and fruits.
 Leaf galls appear like tiny clubs; however, flower galls are globose.
 Exobasidium often induces spectacular galls on its hosts.

 The fungus Ustilago esculenta associated with Zizania latifolia, a wild rice, produces an edible gall highly valued as a food source in the Zhejiang and Jiangsu provinces of China.

 Bacteria and viruses

-Agrobacterium tumefaciens and Pseudomonas savastanoi are examples of gall-causing bacteria.
+Gall-causing bacteria include Agrobacterium tumefaciens and Pseudomonas savastanoi.

 Gall forming virus was found on rice plants in central Thailand in 1979 and named rice gall dwarf.
-Symptoms consisted of gall formation along leaf blades and sheaths, dark green discoloration, twisted leaf tips and reduced numbers of tillers.
-Some plants died in the glasshouse in later stages of infection.
-The causal agent was transmitted by Nephotettix nigropictus after an incubation of two weeks.
+Symptoms consisted of gall formation along leaf blades and sheaths, dark green discoloration, twisted leaf tips, and reduced numbers of tillers.
+Some plants died in the glasshouse in the later stages of infection.
+The causal agent was transmitted by the hemipteran bug Nephotettix nigropictus after an incubation of two weeks.
 Polyhedral particles of 65 nm diameter in the cytoplasm of phloem cells were always associated with the disease.
 No serologic relationship was found between this virus and that of rice dwarf.